cooper-org/cooper/README.md

 **Cooper** is a library for solving constrained optimization problems in [PyTorch](https://github.com/pytorch/pytorch).

-**Cooper** implements several Lagrangian-based (first-order) update schemes that are applicable to a wide range of continuous constrained optimization problems. **Cooper** is mainly targeted for deep learning applications (where gradients are estimated based on mini-batches), but it is also suitable for general continuous constrained optimization.
+**Cooper** implements several Lagrangian-based (first-order) update schemes that are applicable to a wide range of continuous constrained optimization problems. **Cooper** is mainly targeted for deep learning applications, where gradients are estimated based on mini-batches, but it is also suitable for general continuous constrained optimization tasks.

-There exist other libraries for constrained optimization in PyTorch, like [CHOP](https://github.com/openopt/chop) and [GeoTorch](https://github.com/Lezcano/geotorch), but they rely on assumptions about the constraints (such as admitting efficient projection or proximal terms).
+There exist other libraries for constrained optimization in PyTorch, like [CHOP](https://github.com/openopt/chop) and [GeoTorch](https://github.com/Lezcano/geotorch), but they rely on assumptions about the constraints (such as admitting efficient projection or proximal operators).
 These assumptions are often not met in modern machine learning problems. **Cooper** can be applied to a wider range of constrained optimization problems (including non-convex problems) thanks to its Lagrangian-based approach.

+You can check out **Cooper**'s FAQ [here](https://cooper.readthedocs.io/en/latest/faq.html).

 TODO(juan43ramirez): mention Cooper MLOSS paper